Supreme Court denies viral SANs-designate list

 The SAN rank is the equivalent of the United Kingdom’s Queen’s Counsel (QC).

-Sought by every lawyer called to the Nigerian bar, the SAN rank sets the holders apart from the other lawyers as distinguished and respected legal practitioner.
+Sought by every lawyer called to the Nigerian bar, the SAN rank sets the holders apart from the other lawyers as distinguished and respected legal practitioners.

 Among other privileges, a SAN is entitled to having his or her case called by a judge ahead of those of other lawyers in the outer bar.